decentraland/documentation/content/creator/worlds/about.md

 ## Storage Capacity for Worlds

 The storage capacity for your Worlds is an essential consideration when deploying your scenes.
-It's important to note that the storage capacity differs between Decentraland NAMEs and ENS Names.
+It is important to note that the storage capacity differs between Decentraland NAMEs and ENS Names.

 ### Decentraland NAMEs

 Decentraland NAME holders enjoy dynamic storage capacity within the Foundation Worlds server, which depends on their wallet holdings.
 The following rules govern this allocation: